rahulrahu15/minikube-devops/README.md

 # 6. Blue-Green Deployment Strategy

 Blue-Green deployment allows safe production releases by maintaining two application environments.
+Traffic switching between Blue and Green environments is managed declaratively via Kubernetes Service selectors.
+In a GitOps workflow, this switching is triggered by updating configuration in Git, which is automatically applied to the cluster by ArgoCD.

 Blue Environment
 Current production version.